 Urine CultureSkip to the navigation

-A urine culture is a test to find and identify germs (usually bacteria) that may be causing a urinary tract infection (UTI) .
-Urine in the bladder normally is sterile—it does not contain any bacteria or other organisms (such as fungi ).
-But bacteria can enter the urethra and cause an infection.
+A urine culture is a test to find germs (such as bacteria) in the urine that can cause an infection.
+Urine in the bladder is normally sterile.
+This means it does not contain any bacteria or other organisms (such as fungi ).
+But bacteria can enter the urethra and cause a urinary tract infection (UTI) .

-Urinary tract infections are more common in women and girls than in men.
-This may be partly because the female urethra is shorter and closer to the anus , which allows bacteria from the intestines to come into contact more easily with the urethra.
-Men also have an antibacterial substance in their prostate gland that reduces their risk.
+UTIs are more common in women and girls than in men.
+This may be partly because the female urethra is shorter and closer to the anus .
+This allows bacteria from the intestines to come into contact more easily with the urethra.
+Men also have an antibacterial substance in their prostate gland that lowers their risk.

 Why It Is Done